dcellison/phi/grammar/workbook.md

   * e.g. "it is raining" instead of "is it raining"
   * "wa" particle turns a statement into a question

-* subject marker "si" is optional
-  * it always starts a sentence
 * try multiple plurals
   * maybe for "several" or "a few"
 * try particles for animals, human beings, for abstract nouns, etc. Many